Why problem-solving is important

 If you can’t find a solution, repeat the brainstorming step and try to come up with different ideas.

 If you need some new ideas, you could ask trusted friends or family.
-But first check with your partner if he or she is OK with this.
-Your partner might prefer to keep some conflict issues private.
+But first check with your partner if they’re OK with this.
+Your partner might prefer to keep some of your problems private.

 If this still doesn’t work, you could both agree to trying your choice of solution this time and your partner’s choice next time.